 Checks if the balance account has sufficient available balance to fund the payment amount.

 CAVV stands for Cardholder Authentication Verification Value, which card schemes send if a payment goes through 3D Secure authentication.
-When a payment goes through 3D Secure, Adyen checks if the authentication was successful before authorising the payment.
+When a payment goes through 3D Secure, Adyen checks the validity of the authentication value including the transaction amount.

 CVC1 (Card Verification Code 1) is encoded in the track data on the card itself, and is used in card-present magstripe and contactless transactions.
 This validation fails if the track data has been tampered with, or the magstripe is corrupted.